wesmadrigal/GraphReduce/docs/abstractions.md

 A dynamic node is any node that is instantiated without defined method definitions.
 This is useful for doing automated feature engineering.

+### SQLNode
+A SQL node is an abstraction for SQL dialects and backends.
+This allows us to go beyond the dataframe API that a typical `GraphReduceNode` or `DynamicNode` is built for and leverage a number of SQL backends.
+There is more detail about how to use these in [the SQL backends tutorial](tutorial_sql_dialects.md).

 ## Edge
 An edge is a relationship between two nodes.
 This is typically a foreign key.
 For